mkideal/next/README.md

 For detailed information on Next's syntax, features, and usage, please visit the official website at [https://next.as](https://next.as).
 The website provides comprehensive documentation, tutorials, and examples to help you get started with Next and make the most of its capabilities.

-## 📝 TODO

-- [ ] Support more built-in templates for additional programming languages

 ## 🤝 Contributing

 We welcome contributions to Next Language!
 Please see our [Contribution Guidelines](CONTRIBUTING.md) for more information on how to get started.